 The Apple Pencil is my favorite accessory for my iPad.
 It changes the way I use my iPad and gives me new ways to interact and work with my iPad.
 It allows you to write, take notes, draw, paint, and more in the best possible way.
 It is a joy to use and improves productivity for digital designers.

 This article will explore all the possible issues and fixes for the same that you can try at home.
-Read on to know more about the cause and a fix for it, if you are facing trouble with your Apple Pencil.
+Read on to know more about the cause and how to fix Apple Pencil, if you are facing trouble with it.

 There are two Apple Pencil versions, the Apple Pencil First Generation (1st Gen) and the Apple Pencil Second Generation (2nd Gen) and while both share the same issues, the fixes might not be the same.
 So know which generation and Apple Pencil you have and follow the fixes for it respectively.
 Read on to know how to troubleshoot Apple Pencil for any issues.